KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampener/index.md

 ## ANSYS Simulation

+{% gallery(src="ansys_gallery.json") %}
 My other major responsibility was simulating the assembly in ANSYS so that we could evaluate whether our design would hold up in testing conditions.
 To run the simulation, I fed a negative of the assembly model into ANSYS Fluent, which provided pressure data for a static structural simulation (assuming steady-state conditions).
+{% end %}

 # Testing and Results
 ------